interacsean/strokes/README.md

 **Application**

+- [ ] Persisting data to localStorage, as MVP
+- [ ] Load course from course data
+- [ ] Update UI from design
+- [ ] 'Finish hole' to mark hole as completed

+---

+- [ ] Scorecard
+- [ ] 'Fringe' should set 'Stroke: chip'
+- [ ] Bug: New stroke without touching anything does not seem to acknowledge the default stroke that is added on a new hole
+- [ ] Adding new stroke from previous: 'Green' shoud default to 'Putter'/'Putt'
+- [ ] Adding new stroke from previous: 'Fringe' shoud default to 'Green'/'Putter'/'Putt'(optimistically!)
+- [ ] If hole is complete, remove "for [par|etc]"
+- [ ] Design bigger UI
+- [ ] Expose caddy
+- [ ] Allow select clubs in bag
+- [ ] Selecting the Tee used
+- [ ] Shot tracking - implement all variations
 - [ ] Style and structure Hole with sub-components
 - [ ] Test and refine geolocation UX
   - Requesting permission